 One of the things you might want to think about is whether you want a rudder or a skeg on your yak.
-Or you might decide you don’t want either of them.

 Some racing kayaks will have their rudders directly under the stern, which obviously will maintain better contact with the water, even in waves, but these types cannot be retracted and would not be suitable for touring vessels because of the damage they would suffer.

 What about a skeg?
-Well, a skeg is located under the stern and works similar to a rudder in that it will keep you heading in a straight line but you won’t be able to move it from side to side, like you can with a rudder, so it won’t help you to turn.
+Well, a skeg is located under the stern and works similar to a rudder for better tracking, in that it will keep you heading in a straight line but you won’t be able to move it from side to side, like you can with a rudder, so it won’t help you to turn.

 However, a skeg can be retracted into the keel (check the video below) and dropped out when you need it.
 It gives you the extra help for maintaining direction when you’re out on the ocean or on a lake with cross winds or strong currents.